Frequently Asked Questions

-Other types of aggression can have an early impact on our hearing health.
-This is the case with pressure stresses, which can be combined with noise stresses and which can be found in certain sports or leisure activities such as diving, free diving, combat sports, hunting, shooting and motorcycling, for example.
+Other types of aggressions can have an early impact on our hearing health.
+This is the case of pressure aggressions, which can be combined with sound aggressions and which can be found in the practice of certain sports or leisure activities such as diving, combat sports, hunting, shooting and motorcycling for examples.

 • Other factors affecting good hearing

-Some drugs also have an ototoxic effect, especially in cases of renal failure.
+Some drugs also have an ototoxic effect, particularly in cases of renal failure.
 This is the case of aminoglycosides above a certain threshold, aspirin, non-steroidal anti-inflammatory drugs, cisplatin and certain anti-malarial drugs.
-Finally, other factors can cause hearing loss and many of them are modern ailments : diabetes, obesity, poor dietary habits, smoking.
+Finally, other factors can cause hearing loss and many of them are modern ailments : diabetes, obesity, poor diet, smoking.

 • Preventing age-related hearing loss or presbycusis

-In order to maintain good hearing for as long as possible, it is therefore essential to protect your ears throughout your life.
-It is recommended that you always carry noise protection with you, to be worn at the slightest excessive stress.
-During festivals, concerts or other places of high noise exposure, you should also add moments of auditory rest (30 minutes to 1 hour in dedicated spaces).
+To keep a good hearing as long as possible, it is therefore essential to protect your ears throughout your life.
+It is therefore recommended to always carry anti-noise protection with you, to be worn at the slightest excessive stress.
+During festivals, concerts or other places of high noise exposure, we should also add moments of auditory rest (30 minutes to 1 hour in dedicated spaces).

 For music lovers, favour High Definition formats, so that it is not necessary to increase the volume.
 Finally, the use of headphones should be limited to 30 minutes continuously.

-For scuba divers, banish the Valsalva manoeuvre, whose repeated blows increase hearing loss in the 6000Hz frequency range, and favour soft compensation methods (Frenzel or Voluntary Tubal Béance), which are a-traumatic for hearing.
+For scuba divers, banish the Valsalva maneuver, whose repeated blows increase the hearing loss on the 6000Hz frequency, and favor soft compensation methods (Frenzel or Voluntary Tubal Beance), which are a-traumatic for the hearing.
 The latter are taught by federal instructors but it is common for an experienced diver to naturally switch to Frenzel over the years.

-For hobbies such as hunting and shooting, hearing protection is recommended and, in most cases, provided.
-For motorcyclists, many specific protections can be purchased in specialized shops.
+For leisure activities such as hunting and shooting, hearing protection is recommended and, in most cases, provided.
+For motorcyclists, many specific protections can be purchased in specialized stores.

 Finally, in general, it is recommended to adopt a healthy diet.
-For all the cells in the body, as well as for those of the hearing, a diet rich in antioxidants prevents ageing.
-Red wine, red fruit, small blue fish, flaxseed, hemp seed, turmeric and black pepper, curry, cumin, Mediterranean diet and spirulina are good examples of foods that can help prevent the effects of time and keep you in shape for as long as possible.
+For all the cells of the body as well as for those of the hearing, a diet rich in antioxidants prevents ageing.
+Red wine, red fruits, small blue fish, flax seeds, hemp seeds, turmeric and black pepper, curry, cumin, Mediterranean diet and spirulina are good examples of foods that can prevent the action of time and stay in shape as long as possible.

 Further informations :